-The following abridged procedure may be used as a guide by the experienced technician for checking and/or recalibrating the Type S-2 Sampling Head.
+The following abridged procedure may be used as a guide by the experienced technician for checking and/or recalibrating either the Type S-1 or the Type S-2 Sampling Head.
 The abridged procedure can be used as a maintenance record (the procedure may be reproduced without special permission of Tektronix, Inc.).
 The step numbers and titles are identical to those in the complete procedure.